2026-1-NADS1-B/Projeto5/README.md

 ## Integrantes: <a href="www.linkedin.com/in/guilherme-ryuki-kawahira-a723b2339">Guilherme Ryuki</a>, <a href="https:https://www.linkedin.com/in/daniel-c%C3%A2mara-freitas-796772393">Daniel Camara Freitas</a>, <a href="https://br.linkedin.com/in/pedro-henrique-luvizotto-uehara-a7707330a">Pedro Luvizotto</a>, <a href="https://https://www.linkedin.com/in/daniel-mendon%C3%A7a-sulato-3b9841397">Daniel Sulato</a>

-## Professores Orientadores: <a href="https://https://www.linkedin.com/in/katia-bossi/">Katia Bossi</a>, <a href="https://https://www.linkedin.com/in/remuniz/">Renata Muniz</a>, <a href="https://https://www.linkedin.com/in/francisco-escobar/">Francisco Escobar</a>, <a, Robson de Oliveira Cardoso, Marcelo Amorim
+## Professores Orientadores: <a href="https://https://www.linkedin.com/in/katia-bossi/">Katia Bossi</a>, <a href="https://https://www.linkedin.com/in/remuniz/">Renata Muniz</a>, <a href="https://https://www.linkedin.com/in/francisco-escobar/">Francisco Escobar</a>, Robson de Oliveira Cardoso, Marcelo Amorim

 ## Descrição